 Problems that will occur if you DO NOT seal or remove all the glue.

-A friend of mine who lives on the east coast emailed me a few weeks ago with a question.
+A friend of mine who lives on the East Coast emailed me a few weeks ago with a question.
 She wanted to know why her walls were bubbling in places after they had removed wallpaper.
 To which I told her she needed to seal her walls.
 What most people do after wallpaper removal is repair any drywall damage.
-Drywall compound is also water based and will reactivate the glue.
+Drywall compound is also water-based and will reactivate the glue.
 This causes the bubbles.
 I once walked onto a project where a drywall contractor had skimmed most of the house after removing wallpaper.
 Bubbles were created throughout the entire house.
 I had to tell the homeowner the best way to proceed was to oil prime the walls, then fix any of the bubbles.
 A costly mistake.
-Once the oil prime and drywall repair are done, a latex drywall primer can be used, and then a finish coat or coats can be applied.
+Once the oil primer and drywall repair are done, a latex drywall primer can be used, and then a finish coat or coats can be applied.

 So to recap, here are the proper steps for wallpaper removal: